-Spa and hot tub care - take a deep breath!
+Spa and hot tub care as a beginner – take a deep breath!
 Don't worry, it isn't too hard.
 Remember, if things get out of control, you can always drain the spa and start over!

 For the new spa owner, or for someone who is new to spa maintenance, we have a few easy tips to help you care for your spa.
 These simple hot tub maintenance and cleaning tasks will keep your water crystal clear, sanitary and ready to use.
-Keep reading to learn how to maintain proper water chemistry and keep your spa equipment in top shape.
+Keep reading to learn the five easy tasks to maintain proper water chemistry and keep your spa equipment in top shape:

 Keep Up with Water Chemistry

 If you've read the Secret to Hot Tub Chemistry post, you already know the secret of hot tub care and cleaner water.
 In short, you need to test the water.
 Use these results and make small adjustments to pH, alkalinity, calcium hardness and sanitizer levels regularly.
 This means testing the spa water 2-4 times per week and adjusting levels as needed to keep the water balanced within the proper ranges: